anna-y-liu/Seattle-Airbnb-from-Kaggle/README.md

 - What is the distribution of Seattle lodgings?
 Such as location, price and house size.
 - Which area will travelers rate highest?
-- Is there a price different between seasons / months?
-When is the most popular season?
+- When is the most popular season?
 - How do other hosts define their price?
 Which factor effect prices the most?
 Time, location, amenities and etc.

 <!--